PacktPublishing/Troubleshooting-Vue.js/README.md

 - Correct common routing issues

 # Requirements
-A good understanding of Web development (HTML, CSS, JavaScript) and a basic knowledge of Vue .js frameworks, the Object-Oriented Programming (OOP) paradigm, and Model-View-Controller (MVC) or the Model-View-View-Model (MVVM) architecture is expected.
+A good understanding of Web development (HTML, CSS, JavaScript) and a basic knowledge of Vue.js frameworks, the Object-Oriented Programming (OOP) paradigm, and Model-View-Controller (MVC) or the Model-View-View-Model (MVVM) architecture is expected.

 # Installation Instructions
 The source files do not include the <b>node_modules</b>.
-Once a project is created using the Vue CLI, the node_modules will be created.
+Once a project is created using the Vue CLI, the <b>node_modules</b> will be created.

-Vue CLI 2.x
+Using the Vue CLI 2.x to create a Vue project
 <pre>
 vue init webpack TroubleshootVue vue init webpack unit-test
 </pre>

-Vue CLI 3.x
+Using the Vue CLI 3.x to create a Vue project
 <pre>
 vue create TroubleshootVue
 vue create unit-test